DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Optimizing Training Data Mixtures using DUET

-In Fig.~\ref{fig:estimator-noise}, we have a simple setting of mixing data from two training domains to train an LLM to maximize an unseen task accuracy (while Eq.~\ref{eq:inner} \& \ref{eq:IF-sample-estimator} consider the minimization case, we can use $\max$ instead of $\min$ for the maximization case).
+\textbf{Empirical distribution}.
+In Fig.~\ref{fig:estimator-noise}, we mixed data from two training domains to train an LLM to maximize an unseen task accuracy (while Eq.~\ref{eq:inner} \& \ref{eq:IF-sample-estimator} consider the minimization case, we can use $\max$ instead of $\min$ for the maximization case).
 We used a fixed mixing ratio $r=[0.5,0.5]$.
 The optimal data mixture satisfying this ratio attains a task accuracy indicated by the red line (obtained by iterating through all possible data mixtures in a brute-force manner).
 Ideally, we want our estimator to be as close to the red line as possible.
 Next, we plot the empirical distribution of the \textbf{uniform random estimator} and \textbf{IF-driven estimator}.
 Empirically, the IF-driven estimator (green histogram) has a lower variance and bias than the uniform random estimator (gray histogram), producing a closer estimate to the true solution (red line).
 This suggests that the IF-driven estimator $\widetilde{y_{r}^*}$ estimates the solution of problem~\ref{eq:inner} more accurately.

+\textbf{Theoretical distribution}.
 Exactly how well does the IF-driven estimator $ \widetilde{y_{r}^*}$ estimate the optimal unseen evaluation task loss $y_r^*$ w.r.t.~a given data ratio $r$?
 To answer this, we theoretically analyze this estimator's empirical distribution.
-From our empirical findings (App.~\ref{app:empirical-sampling}), the sampling distribution of the unseen task loss of each data mixture sample $\Leval(\theta_{\Xs^{IF}})$ resembles a truncated exponential distribution.
-Based on this, we can characterize how well the IF-driven estimator $ \widetilde{y_{r}^*}$ estimates $y_r^*$:
+Empirically (App.~\ref{app:empirical-sampling}), the negative of the sampling distribution of the unseen task accuracy (we consider the negative because we are looking to maximize the accuracy, instead of minimizing the loss) of each sample $\Leval(\theta_{\Xs^{IF}})$ resembles a truncated exponential distribution.
+Based on this, we characterize how well the IF-driven estimator $ \widetilde{y_{r}^*}$ estimates $y_r^*$:

 \begin{restatable}{theorem}{innererror} Let $\{\Xs_1^{IF},\dots,\Xs_k^{IF}\}$ be $k$ data mixture samples drawn from $S_r$ using IF-weighted sampling.
 Furthermore, assume each independent sample $\Leval(\theta_{\Xs_i^{IF}})$ follows the shifted truncated exponential distribution $y_{r}^* + \exp_t(\lambda,c)$, for $i=1,2,\dots,k$ where $\exp_t(\lambda, c)$ is a truncated exponential distribution governed by rate parameter $\lambda$ and truncated at $c > 0$.
 Then, the IF-driven estimator $\widetilde{y_{r}^*}$ defined in Eq.~\ref{eq:IF-sample-estimator} is a random variable: $y_r^* + \epsilon$, where $y_r^*$ is the true inner problem solution of Eq.~\ref{eq:inner} and $\epsilon$ is a random noise variable with probability density function (PDF): \end{restatable}